Pulkit3108/Web-Projects/README.md

-### This repository contains some simple web dev projects
+### This repository contains some simple Web Development Projects.